MrR0807/Notes/understanding-parquet-file.md

 There are great blog post about Bloom Filter[14][16], hence I will not repeated how they work.
 But essentially Bloom Filter enables you to quickly determine whether in a given set of data a particular entry exists.
 In our case, we'd like to determine if a given database file contains entry with searchable name.

+**Note!** I will use Google Guava library's bloom filter implementation.

 Building metadata with Bloom filter:

 ```java